alecsmith1/case-studies/_posts/2025-02-03-v2-cyclistic-case-study.md

 - **Data Source –** Data used in this analysis is internal to the company and can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 - **Data License –** Data made available for public use via the [data license agreement](https://divvybikes.com/data-license-agreement).
-- **Data License –** Licensing info can be found in the [data license agreement](https://divvybikes.com/data-license-agreement) that makes it available for public use.
 - **Data Set –** For this study, I chose to use Q1 2020 data due to its accuracy and completeness and thanks to its robust nature, consisting of hundreds of thousands of records.
 - **Data Storage –** Data stored locally for the duration of the project as well as in BigQuery where SQL analysis was conducted.